JoannaTruszczynska/TheHistoryCSharpTemplate/README.md

 state of history as a bunch of words.
 They knew about arrays, but also heard that there are multiple list implementations in Java to choose from with different performance characteristics.
-They piloted a research project to check the difference between String[], ArrayList<String>, and LinkedList<String>.
+They piloted a research project to check the difference between string[], List<String>, and LinkedList<String>.
 Help them to implement all the necessary methods with the best possible performance!